glossary

 What is Delegation of Authority?

-Corporate laws state that board directors are responsible for making sound decisions and providing acting in the best interest of their organisations.
-However, it isn’t always practical to do be involved in every aspect of an an organisation.
-As an organisation grows, its board members are likely to become busier and need to be strategic about how they spend their time.
+Under Australian corporate law, board directors must act in the best interests of their organisations.
+But it is not practical for directors to be involved in every operational decision.
+As an organisation grows, directors need to be strategic about how they spend their time.

 What is Delegation of Authority?